1n4r1/CredFinder/README.md

 # CredFinder

-Script to look for any possible credential
+Script to look for any possible credential in the file of specific folder (recursive)